serge-community/zing/docs/start-setup.md

 ```

 Please note that running `update_stores` will take some time as it will populate
-the default projects with data.
+the default projects with data and calculate statistics.

 ## Creating an Admin User